Great content attracts more visitors to your site. And more visitors on your site means more conversions and sales. Simple, right?

 Tell a story

-Great web content doesn’t put the business at the centre of the story: that position is saved for the reader.
+The best brands in the world avoid putting the business at the centre of the story: that position is saved for the customer.
 Try to understand where on the ‘customer journey’ your specific reader is, and cater that piece of content around them.

 Google’s mantra has always been to provide content that is so good it attracts natural backlinks, and that is always the best policy.
 However, it can be frustrating if you’ve published a masterpiece – but no one sees it, as the page doesn’t rank.
 A criminal waste of time, effort and a good read for your audience.